cs-holder/Reasoning-Self-Evolution-Survey/README.md

 - 2025/02/26 We updated the paper by replacing the terminology for the two search methods, adding a table to summarize the comparison between the two search approaches, and refining the content of theory in self-evolution.
 - 2025/02/24 We created this reading list repository.

+We use the 💡 icon to identify articles that have been added since the last version of the paper.

 This reading list will be updated periodically, and if you have any suggestions or find some we missed, feel free to contact us!
 You can submit an issue or send an email (the@ir.hit.edu.cn or haoli@ir.hit.edu.cn).